What is a credit privacy number (CPN)?

 CPN meaning

-The Social Security Administration provides SSNs to U.S. citizens and other groups of people, including international students and foreign workers.
-SSN holders can file taxes, find jobs, open bank accounts, apply for loans and more.
+The Social Security Administration provides SSNs to U.S. citizens, international students, foreign workers and others.
+SSN holders can file taxes, open bank accounts, apply for loans and more.

-On the other hand, CPNs may be presented as a substitute for SSNs, but they’re not a valid alternative.
+CPNs may be marketed as a substitute for SSNs, but they’re not a valid alternative.

 What is a CPN used for?

-So-called credit repair companies claim a CPN can hide bankruptcies or poor credit by being used in place of an SSN by someone applying for new credit.
-But don’t fall for it: CPNs are often related to other types of scams.
-Your credit reports will still show any debts and bankruptcies.
+So-called credit repair companies claim CPNs can hide bankruptcies or poor credit.
+But CPNs are often related to other types of scams.
+Credit reports will still show any debts and bankruptcies.
 And misrepresenting your SSN on a credit application is a federal crime.

 Can you apply for a new SSN instead?